metalbear-co/mirrord/mirrord/config/configuration.md

 ### agent.node_selector {#agent-node_selector}

-Allows setting up custom node selector for the agent Job and Pod.
+Allows setting up custom node selector for the agent Pod.
+Applies only to targetless runs, as targeted agent always runs on the same node as its target container.

 ```json
 {